 MOOCs: A MOOC is is an online course aimed at unlimited participation and open access via the web.
 Access to direct instructor and learner feedback is very limited and it should be noted that University of Toronto MOOCs are not for credit.
 The University of Toronto has partnered with two organizations providing MOOC platforms, Coursera and EdX as described on the Open Utoronto web site.
 Frequently MOOC content is repurposed in conjunction with selected University of Toronto degree program courses through use of the inverted classroom model.

 Clear as mud?
 Don’t be discouraged.
 With the swirl of new online modes emerging and plenty of jargon to go along – there is a lot of terminology to keep up with!
 One more term… perhaps the most confusing of the lot, is “blended” learning.

 Blended Course: Blended learning is a catch-all phrase that refers to any combination of traditional face-to-face classroom methods with any computer-mediated activities such as discussion, video presentation, synchronous webinars, assignments, group projects, etc. Traditionally the blended model refered to reduction of class time, but more recently it is used to refer to the inverted or “flipped” classroom in which class time is not reduced.
 Definitions of the blended mode thus vary widely.

-In short, if you are considering using the term “blended”… you’ll have to provide your own definition if you want to ensure everyone on your “team” understands your mode and your meaning.
+In short, if you are considering using the term “blended”… you may have to share your design plans if you want to ensure everyone on your “team” understands your mode and your meaning.
 And now… you are fully equipped for jargon juggling!